OpenSKOS/OpenSKOS/README.md

 Consult <baseruri>/apidoc

 5.7.
-Migration from OpenSKOS-1 to OpenSKOS-2.0/2.1
+Migration from OpenSKOS-1 to OpenSKOS-2.2
 --------------------------------------------------------------------------------

+In OpenSkos 2.2 Tenants and Collections in MySQL have been migrated from MySQL to the Jena triple store.

-Migration from OpenSKOS-1 to OpenSKOS-2.0/2.1 is split into two parts + optional SkosXL transformation:
+Migration from OpenSKOS-1 to OpenSKOS-2.0/2.1 is split into two parts.
+You may also incluse the optional SkosXL transformation:
 -- /tools/migrate_tenant_collection.php (migrates tenants and collections from MySQL to institutions and sets of Triple store)
 -- /tools/migrate.php (migrates concepts, schemata and skos collections from Solr to